 Building a diverse workforce starts with creating opportunities.
-Our early career programs give aspiring tech professionals with different strengths, ideas, and cultural backgrounds the chance to learn, grow—and thrive in their careers.
+Our early career programs give aspiring tech professionals with different strengths, ideas, and cultural backgrounds the chance to learn and grow—and thrive in their careers.

-Our Ignite Program gives specialized, hands-on training for Associate Engineers to start their careers right.
+Our Ignite Program provides specialized, hands-on training for associate engineers to start their careers right.
 And our expanded program now includes new sales professionals.

-In our next chapter, we’re broadening our long-term DE&I strategy.
-This year we expanded our benchmarking activities and participated in three assessments including Gender IDEAL, Race Equ(al)ity Index, and the Human Rights Campaign’s Corporate Equality Index.
-This data will help us prioritize where to go and the best practices we’ll need to get us there.
+In our next chapter, we’re broadening our long-term DEI strategy.
+We've expanded our benchmarking activities and participated in three assessments including Gender IDEAL, Race Equ(al)ity Index, and the Human Rights Campaign’s Corporate Equality Index.
+This data helps us prioritize where to go and the best practices we’ll need to get us there.

 New Relic isn’t perfect, and our impact can’t be measured by numbers alone.
-But we’re committed to doing the work needed to help our community of employees, customers, and vendors feel empowered to be themselves—to innovate and thrive, in their careers, and their lives.
+But we’re committed to doing all we can to help our community of employees, customers, and vendors feel empowered to be themselves—to innovate and thrive in their careers and their lives.

-Looking ahead, and in partnership with our leaders, our Employee Resource Groups, and our multiple stakeholders, we’re leveling up our DE&I game—and we hope you’ll join us.
+Looking ahead, and in partnership with our leaders, our Employee Resource Groups, and our multiple stakeholders, we’re upping our DEI game—and we hope you’ll join us.

-“Everything comes back to the people.
-Making sure that the people feel that they are being heard and taken care of”
+“Everything comes back to the people, to making sure the people feel they are being heard and taken care of.”

 Tracy Williams, Chief People and Diversity Officer